dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 how many elements into the stream the stream’s current location is.
 However, it is not always the case that a single integer contains enough information to reposition a stream.
-Consider the case of an “uncompressing” file stream that requires additional state beyond simply the file position to be able to get the next input character from the compressed file.
+Consider the case of an "uncompressing" file stream that requires additional state beyond simply the file position to be able to get the next input character from the compressed file.